Micemade/visual-composer-as-elements/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+**Since version 1.3.0 Visual Composer AS Elements has been renamed to "WPB Micemade Elements".**
+All the file names, as well as texdomain and function names has remained the same, for backward compatiblity reasons.

 ## DESCRIPTION

-"Visual Composer AS Elemets" is WP and extension plugin for "Visual Composer" premium plugin.
+**"WPB Micemade Elemets"** is WP and extension plugin for "WPBakery Page Builder" ( ex.
+"Visual Composer" ) premium WordPress plugin.

-Additional elements are appended to list od default Visual Composer elements, under the "VC Aligator Studio Elements" tab (Add Element).
+Additional elements are appended to list od default Visual Composer elements, under the "WPB Micemade Elemets" tab ( Add Element ).

-Tested and compatible with Visual Composer v.5.3
+Tested and compatible with Visual Composer v.5.4 +

 ### Elements: